FlavieMagne/Facebook_messages/README.md

 # Facebook_messages

-A little program in Python to parse Json messages
+A little program in Python to parse Json messages and see who has sent the most messages.